inko-lang/inko/docs/source/getting-started/memory-management.md

 Besides owned values, Inko also supports references.
 A reference allows you to temporarily use a value without moving it.
-When the reference is no longer needed, only the reference is discarded; not the value it points to.
+When the reference is no longer needed, only the reference is discarded, not the value it points to.
 Creating a reference is known as "borrowing", because you borrow the value the reference points to.